LHM777/PercentageCalculator/README.md

 ### fraction to percent

-In order to convert fraction to percent, the PercentageCalculator class uses the method whatPercentOf() which was was already explored above.
+In order to convert fraction to percent, the PercentageCalculator class uses the method whatPercentOf() which was already explored above.

 # Exception Handling